 Police: Body of a Texas couple’s son found in bucket of tar

-MCKINNEY, Texas (AP) — A Texas couple has been charged with evidence tampering and abuse of a corpse after their infant son was found dead in a bucket of tar.
+MCKINNEY, Texas (AP) — A Texas couple have been charged with evidence tampering and abuse of a corpse after their infant son was found dead in a bucket of tar.

-Sheriff’s deputies arrested Donna and Roland Grabowski late Saturday in a Dallas suburb.

 Capt.
 Nick Bristow says investigators later found the boy’s body in a shed behind the couple’s home northeast of Dallas.